Sani Dangote

-Alhaji Sani Dangote (1959/60 – 14 November 2021) was a Nigerian businessman.
-He was the younger brother of the wealthiest person in Africa, Aliko Dangote and vice president of the family run Dangote Group.
+Sani Dangote (1959/60 – 14 November 2021) was a Nigerian businessman.
+He was the younger brother of the wealthiest person in Africa, Aliko Dangote and vice president of the family-run Dangote Group.
 He died on 14 November 2021 in the United States from colon cancer.

 Personal life

 Dangote had a wife and eight children, in addition to three brothers: Aliko, the wealthiest person in Africa; Bello, who died in a plane crash alongside the son of the military head of state Sani Abacha in 1996; and Garba, who died in 2013 after a stroke.

 Legal issues

 In September 2014, 20 of Dangote's bank accounts were temporarily frozen by the High Court of Lagos State after an alleged failure to pay back a ₦5.2 billion loan from the Union Bank of Nigeria for his companies Dansa Foods Limited and Bulk Pack Services Limited.
 Union Bank asserted that he had been pressuring banks into honouring cheques to deplete the funds and divert them to foreign banks in Canada, Switzerland and the UAE to avoid paying the debt.
 In 2015, Union Bank took steps toward seizing Dansa Foods Limited and its assets.
 In 2016, the Asset Management Corporation of Nigeria took over both companies to help pay off the debts.

 In August 2018, Dangote was implicated in a lawsuit against his company, MPS Nigeria Limited, by an Italian contractor after an alleged breach of contract.
 Being accused of fraud, Dangote was alleged to not have paid salaries and to have withheld the contractor's passport for two years.
 The case was dismissed by the court due to inconsistent evidence.
 The contractor's passport was returned two months later in October after intervention from Nigerian authorities.